 Benefits to the Community

-The proposed redevelopment of the Hess site will allow the borough to reclaim a piece of waterfront property that was used for heavy industrial work for many decades.
-Our plan will not only give residents greater access to the waterfront, but will provide a substantial amount of tax revenue to the borough and will provide substantial tax relief to homeowners.
+The proposed redevelopment of the Hess site will allow the borough to reclaim a piece of vacant waterfront property that was used for heavy industrial work for many decades and put it to productive use.
+Our plan will not only give residents more recreational opportunities – including greater access to the waterfront - but will also provide a substantial amount of tax revenue to the borough and could provide substantial tax relief to homeowners.

-- The project will feature five state-of-the-art buildings ranging from 18 to 25 stories that were designed by the internationally renowned firm of FX Fowle of New York.
-The proposal includes approximately 1,800 living units, two-thirds of which will be studio and one bedroom units that will be ideal for young professional looking for their first apartment and an easy commute to Manhattan.
-The studio and one bedroom units will minimize the school age population at the site.
+- The project will feature state-of-the-art buildings ranging that were designed by the internationally renowned firm of FX Fowle of New York.
+The waterfront project includes approximately 1,200 living units, that will be ideal for young professional looking for their first apartment and an easy commute to Manhattan.
+The studio and one-bedroom units will minimize the school age population at the site.

-- Our proposal is in accordance with many other residential developments in the borough that have received variance approvals from the Borough Zoning Board in the recent past.
+- 615 River Road Partners’ proposal is in accordance with many other residential developments in the borough that have received variance approvals from the Borough Zoning Board in the recent past.

-- The 615 River Road project includes 60,000 square feet of retail space suitable for restaurants and shops that will provide all residents with new and exciting entertainment experiences on the waterfront.
+- The 615 River Road project includes up to 20,000 square feet of retail space suitable for restaurants and shops that will provide all residents with new and exciting entertainment experiences on the waterfront.

 - The planned redevelopment situates the buildings in a manner that preserves a visual corridor from River Road to the Hudson River and New York City skyline.

-- When completed, the development will generate approximately $12.3 million in annual tax revenue for the borough, which is more than 40 times the amount of revenue that the borough is currently receiving from the site.
-The tax revenue derived from the new development will help offset the escalation in property taxes in Edgewater that have climbed from an average of $6,782 per household in 2012 to $8,183 per household in 2016, — an increase of more than 20 percent.
+- When completed, the development will generate millions of dollars in annual tax revenue for the borough, and turn a vacant industrial property into an income and job producing showcase.
+The tax revenue derived from the new development will help offset the escalation in property taxes in Edgewater that have climbed from an average of $6,782 per household in 2012 to $9,018 per household in 2018.

-- The plan also includes construction of a new ferry stop on site that would include upgrading the existing pier for use as a ferry access location, constructing passenger waiting facility and providing parking for ferry passengers.
+- The 615 River Road plan also includes construction of a new ferry stop on site that would include upgrading the existing pier for use as a ferry access location.
+The plan also calls for constructing a covered passenger waiting facility and a parking area for ferry passengers.
 The current waterfront site has a small parking area that is primarily used for boat storage.